NVISOsecurity/nexus_5_bootloader_unpacker/README.md

               -c <imgdata.img> <file1.png:X:Y> [...] : creates a new imgdata.img (overwriting any existing!) with contents rest of arguments
-              X, Y, W, H are 32bit positive integers and can be given as 0x<HEX> and 0<OCT> as well "file1" name should not be longer than 16 chars, excluding extension, and be in current dir An example usage would be to remove the unlocked-icon when booting: ./iunp -u imgdata.img unlocked:-:-:0:0
+              X, Y, W, H are 32bit positive integers and can be given as 0x<HEX> and 0<OCT> as well "file1" name should not be longer than 16 chars, excluding extension, and be in current dir

 ## Included scripts
 bootldr.sh: Unpacks the bootloader.img and adds zeroes to the extracted images to have the same size as their corresponding partitions.
 Output is every processed partition on a newline.
 This facilitates comparing dumped partitions with those extracted from a bootloader.img file.